vjayaman/vjayaman.github.io/index.md

   2. A learning algorithm that can predict population prevalence for significant clusters at the given time points, or
   3. A conclusion on features for which we need more data before the model can perform effectively;  identification of potential influencing factors in cluster expansion over time.

-### Citations
+### References

 [^1] S. Elbe and G Buckland-Merrett.  ”Data, disease and diplomacy:  GISAID’s innovative contribution toglobal health.”.Global Challenges, 1:33–46, 2017.
 [^2] Hadfield et al. ”Nextstrain: real-time tracking of pathogen evolution.”.Bioinformatics, 34(23):4121–4123,01 December 2018.
-[^3] Benjamin M et al Hetman.  ”The EpiQuant Framework for Computing Epidemiological Concordance ofMicrobial Subtyping Data.”.Journal of Clinical Microbiology, 55(5):1334–1349, 2017.
+<a id="3">[3]</a> Benjamin M et al Hetman.  ”The EpiQuant Framework for Computing Epidemiological Concordance ofMicrobial Subtyping Data.”.Journal of Clinical Microbiology, 55(5):1334–1349, 2017.
 [^4] Eduardo Taboada.  ”The Campy-COVID project:  applying the EpiQuant framework to facilitate large-scale reporting on SARS-CoV-2 WGS data.”.
 PowerPoint presentation, April 2020.